agda/agda/doc/user-manual/language/cubical.lagda.rst

 see :ref:`primitives-ref`).
 However, for beginners it is recommended that one uses at least the core part of the ``agda/cubical`` library.

-There is also an older version of the library available at https://github.com/Saizan/cubical-demo/.
-However this is relying on deprecated features and is not recommended to use.

 The interval and path types
 ===========================